Yahaya's Procedure on

 Our man is still a bit tired, but medically he's doing great!
 So great, in fact, that the doctors gave him the all clear to go home!
 He's excited to get out of the ward and we're pumped for him.
 We'll be seeing him again in a few weeks for a follow up and to make sure the cage is doing it's job.

 Yahaya is doing well today.
 He is a bit tired, but always ready to interact with people.
 He has not complained about his leg hurting, but told us that it is a weird feeling having the cage on his leg.
 Emanuel from our spiritual staff, seen in the photo, spent some time with Yahaya just checking in and talking about life.
 "My mom told me that I was talking in French when I came out, but I can't remember any of it" Yahaya said which is funny since his mom and him usually speak their local Nigerien language instead of French!

 Yahaya's surgery was a success!
 The doctors were able to straighten his leg by taking a wedge of bone out which created the space they needed to change the angle of the bone and eliminate the curve.
 To end the procedure, the doctors installed a circular cage around his leg called an external fixator which will allow Yahaya to continue walking while his leg and bones heal up!
 It was a long surgery, but our man did great and is resting up in the ward now.

 Yahaya was so excited to get his bow leg sorted out that he couldn't sleep last night!
 Now that he's arrived, the excitement seems to be mixed with a good dose of nervousness, but he assures us he is ready to go.
 We've done our best to assure him and we are excited to start this healing process with him!

 Send a Message to Yahaya

-We'll deliver your message to Yahaya at his hospital bed.
+We'll deliver your message to Yahaya as soon as we see him.